Locations: Caithness, Dumfries and Galloway

 Nov 2015 – EIA Scoping Opinion for Dounreay Site Restoration – Phase 3 (2018 – 2029) issued November 12,2015

-The Caithness & North Sutherland Regeneration Partnership (CNSRP) is a partnership of Highlands & Islands Enterprise, The Highland Council, The Nuclear Decommissioning Authority, Dounreay Site Restoration Ltd, Skills Development Scotland and the Scottish Government.
+The Caithness & North Sutherland Regeneration Partnership (CNSRP) is a partnership of Highlands & Islands Enterprise, The Highland Council, The Nuclear Decommissioning Authority, Cavendish Dounreay Partnership, Caithness Chamber of Commerce, Skills Development Scotland and the Scottish Government.

-Its aim is to co-ordinate and lead the public sector response to the socio-economic impacts associated with the decommissioning of the Dounreay site.
+Its aim is to co-ordinate and lead the response to the socio-economic impacts associated with the decommissioning of the Dounreay site.
+Between 2008-2017 partners estimate that over 1,300 FTE jobs were created or retained in the area’s economy (87% created, 13% retained).
+And over the same period over £200M was invested in a range of enabling infrastructure.

 Beyond Chapelcross Project – Year Five Report